-Comedian Bill Bailey has been a permanent fixture on our TV screens and stages for the best part of two decades, performing stand-up, presenting documentaries, writing and starring in hit shows and appearing as a regular panelist on some of the nation’s favourite comedy instalments.
+Comedian Bill Bailey has been a permanent fixture on our TV screens and stages for two decades, performing stand-up, presenting documentaries, writing and starring in hit shows and appearing as a regular panellist on some of the nation’s favourite comedy instalments.

-He spoke to Calibre magazine about his 20-year career, his highlights, regrets, finding out he had died via Twitter and how he believes comedy is one of the last bastions of free speech.
-The 53-year-old West Countryman’s latest tour – Larks in Transit – focuses on tales, anecdotes and hilarities that have been experience during two decades of touring the world.
+He spoke to CALIBRE about his 20-year career, his highlights, regrets, finding out he had died via Twitter and how he believes comedy is one of the last bastions of free speech.
+The West Countryman’s last tour – Larks in Transit – focused on tales, anecdotes and hilarities that have been experienced during two decades of touring the world.

-The 88-date tour, which began at the end of January at Warwick Arts Centre, is billed as a ‘compendium of travellers’ tales and the general shenanigans of 20 years as a travelling comedian in which Bill tackles politics, philosophy and the pursuit of happiness through musical virtuosity, surreal tangents and his trademark intelligence’.
+The 88-date tour, which began in January 2018 at Warwick Arts Centre and still has some dates to go, is billed as a ‘compendium of travellers’ tales and the general shenanigans of 20 years as a travelling comedian in which Bill tackles politics, philosophy and the pursuit of happiness through musical virtuosity, surreal tangents and his trademark intelligence’.

 “It’s about the experience of travel, how that has informed the comedy and how the comedy has come from it,” he explains.
 “The stories I tell in the show are about situations, places and experiences I’ve had because I’ve been there on tour with a comedy show – more broadly about performing comedy around the world over the years, what I’ve gleaned from it and how I’ve changed as a person.